 Should You Buy A Mac Mini?

 The Mac Mini is for those who want to configure the display and get a third-party keyboard and mouse setup.
 It is affordable but misses out on a lot if you consider the cost.
-It is basically an iMac without the display, keyboard, mouse, and speakers.
-If you see that as a clean slate, the Mac Mini is good for you.
+It is an iMac without the display, keyboard, mouse, and speakers; if you see that as a clean slate, the Mac Mini is good for you.

 Mac Studio Specifications

 Mac Studio is a completely new category added to the Mac lineup.
 This expands Apple’s Mac Mini lineup.
 Think of the Mac Studio as a Mac Mini Pro.
 It has two chip variants, the M1 Max, and the all-new M1 Ultra chip, which Apple created by soldering two M1 Max chips together.